The time may be right for Roth IRA-owned IC-DISCs

 IC-DISCs & Roth IRAs

 An Interest-Charge Domestic International Sales Corporation (IC-DISC) is a specialized entity used by U.S.-based export companies to reduce income taxes by paying tax-deductible commissions to an IC-DISC, which is exempt from federal income tax.
 In this specific structure, the IC-DISC is owned by one or more Roth-IRAs.
 A related exporter makes deductible commission payments to the IC-DISC that are then distributed as dividends to the Roth-IRA(s).
-The IC-DISC dividends are generally subject to federal income tax, but the distributions to the Roth-IRA(s) can effectively bypass the contribution limits that would apply to individual owners.
+The amounts are generally subjected to federal income tax, but the structure allows taxpayers to effectively bypass the Roth IRA contribution limits that would normally apply to individual owners.

 Form over substance